mGarciaNieto/mGarciaNieto/README.md

 * 🌍  I'm based in Barcelona Spain
 * 🖥️  See my portfolio at [My Portfolio](http://manuel-garcia-nieto.is-a.dev/)
 * ✉️  You can contact me at [mgarcianieto@proton.me](mailto:mgarcianieto@proton.me)
-* 🚀  I'm currently working on [I’m currently pursuing a University Master’s Degree in Computer Engineering at the Universitat Oberta de Catalunya (UOC).](http://manuel-garcia-nieto.onrender.com/)
+* 🚀  I'm currently pursuing a [University Master’s Degree in Computer Engineering at the Universitat Oberta de Catalunya (UOC).](http://manuel-garcia-nieto.onrender.com/)
 * 🧠  I'm learning AWS and Cibersecurity during the summer 2026.
 * 🤝  I'm open to collaborating on interesting projects
 * 😄 Pronouns: he/him